mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

 - `fc_model.py`: the definition of a fully connected `Network` class, with a `train()` and `validation()` function.
 This is the definitive example we should use as blueprint; the content of the file is build step by step in the notebooks `Part 1 - Part 5`.
 In adition, I copied the functions `save_model()` and `load_checkpoint()` to the module.
 - `helper.py`: a helper module mainly with visualization functionalities.

+**Those two files and the last two notebooks are a very good summary of how to use Pytorch**:

+- `Part 7 - Loading Image Data.ipynb`
+- `Part 8 - Transfer Learning.ipynb`

+However, they focus only on fully connected / linear networks; CNNs, RNNs, GANs & Co. are covered in dedicated modules.

 #### File: `helper.py`: